cdktf/cdktf-provider-google/docs/sqlDatabaseInstance.python.md

 The size of data disk, in GB.

 Size of a running instance cannot be reduced but can be increased.
-The minimum value is 10GB.
+The minimum value is 10GB for PD_SSD, PD_HDD and 20GB for HYPERDISK_BALANCED.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.30.0/docs/resources/sql_database_instance#disk_size SqlDatabaseInstance#disk_size}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.31.0/docs/resources/sql_database_instance#disk_size SqlDatabaseInstance#disk_size}

 ---